 Birding Among the Mountain Ranges

-Situated along the Upper Columbia River, the wetlands surrounding the cozy communities of the Columbia Valley are renowned for their birdlife.
+The Upper Columbia River runs through the heart of this region and the wetlands surrounding the cozy communities are renowned for their birdlife.
 BC residents visiting the area get the opportunity to see some eastern and prairie birds that aren’t really found elsewhere in the province, and it’s a unique area for observing familiar coastal birds, but in their breeding plumage.
 The mountains themselves have many birds who use the Pacific Flyway, with alpine species gathering at the higher elevations.

 Where to See the Birds